-The 2020 QMAs will be taking place at the decadent Fortitude Music Hall.
+The 2020 QMAs will be taking place at the decadent Fortitude Music Hall on Tuesday 3 March, 2020.
 It will be a night of celebrating great Queensland music under the chandeliers!

 Tickets to the Queensland Music Awards 2020 will be on sale in early 2020.

-Voting for the People's Choice Awards opens on Thursday 6 February 2020.
+Voting for the People's Choice Awards opens Monday, 20 January 2020.

 Songwriters and filmmakers from all across Queensland are invited to enter the Queensland Music Awards.

-The QMAs Self-Nominating categories include Schools, Pop, Rock, Heavy, Singer Songwriter / Folk, Blues / Roots, Soul / Funk / R’n’B, Country, Hip-Hop / Rap, Electronic / Dance, Jazz, World Music, Music Video (for filmmakers only).
+The QMAs Self-Nominating categories include Schools, Pop, Rock, Heavy, Singer Songwriter / Folk, Blues / Roots, Soul / Funk / R’n’B, Country, Hip-Hop / Rap, Electronic / Dance, Jazz, World, Music Video (for filmmakers only).

 Songs submitted for these Self-Nominating Award categories will automatically be considered for the Indigenous Award, Regional Award and Remote Award.